-The Honors in the Arts program allows students from any major to combine their critical and creative interests by completing an interdisciplinary capstone program in the arts during the senior year.
+The Honors in the Arts program allows students from any major to combine their critical and creative interests by completing an interdisciplinary capstone program in the arts during their senior year.

 Strong preference is given to group projects (two or more students), and projects with real world impact are encouraged.
 Applications for individual projects will also be evaluated.
 All accepted projects are eligible for modest financial support.

 We are particularly interested in experimental work that engages new forms of expression for a 21st century audience.
 Additionally, we are committed to building a cohort that reflects a diversity of identities, experiences, educational backgrounds, and artistic and scholarly interests.
 Such diversity only enhances our interdisciplinary and collaborative endeavors.

 Through a yearlong process, students develop a capstone project that goes beyond the traditional boundaries of their major.

 - Team-based projects (two or more students) with the potential for real world impact will be given preference in the admissions process.

 - Creative writers with an interest in graphic novels or short stories, zines, or digital platforms are encouraged to seek like-minded collaborators and apply as a team.

 - Students interested in film and video or theatre and performance are also encouraged to apply as a team.
 As long as two or more collaborators are seniors (for example, a playwright and a director applying as a team) the rest of the collaborators need not be seniors in the program (such as actors, stage managers, etc.).

 The Honors in the Arts can be completed in addition to honors work in a student's home department or alongside another capstone program (such as The Senior Reflection in Biology).